cirosantilli/cpp-cheat/lapack/README.md

 - vector matrix multiplication
 - matrix matrix multiplication

-the blas project provides `cblas.h`, which contains a c interface for blas.
+The BLAS project provides `cblas.h`, which contains a C interface for BLAS.

-##lapack
+##LAPACK

-lapack contains higher level functions such as:
+LAPACK contains higher level functions such as:

 - solving linear systems
-- eigenvalue/eigenvector caltulations
+- eigenvalue/eigenvector calculations

-it now includes an official c interface called `lapacke`.
+It now includes an official C interface called `lapacke`.

-this does not ship with the ubuntu `liblapack-dev` package at the time of writting, but there is a `liblapacke-dev` package available which provides it.
+This does not ship with the Ubuntu `liblapack-dev` package at the time of writing, but there is a `liblapacke-dev` package available which provides it.

-##scalapack
+##ScaLAPACK

 <http://www.netlib.org/scalapack/>

-continuation of lapack.
+Continuation of LAPACK.

-considers paralellism.
+Considers parallelism.

-##atlas
+##ATLAS

 <http://math-atlas.sourceforge.net/>

-automatically tuned blas lapack. not sure what this means, but sounds good!
+Automatically tuned BLAS LAPACK.
+Not sure what this means, but sounds good!

-implements full blas, but only part of lapack.
+Implements full BLAS, but only part of LAPACK.

-has c interface.
+Has C interface.

-#installation on ubuntu
+#Installation on Ubuntu

-##fortran
+##Fortran

     sudo aptitude install liblapack-dev liblapack-doc libblas-doc

-##c interface
+##C interface

 via atlas: